 A job description is a tool used by recruiters to attract candidates and describe the role and responsibilities of a job.
 It also outlines practical job details and functions such as the job location, full or part-time, travel and educational requirements.
 A Job Scorecard is an internal tool used for interviewing candidates and coaching existing employees.
 A job scorecard establishes performance expectations with the use of KPI's and expected results which aids in providing a performance framework (something often lacking in the staffing industry) for managers and their direct reports to rate performance.
-More than that, though, through the process of creating a job scorecard, you’ll be mapping a path forward for your new hire and your new hire sales training program.
+More than that, though, through the process of creating a job scorecard, you’ll be mapping a path forward for your new hire and your sales onboarding program.

 Your job scorecard should be used for interviews and hiring candidates because it will help you identify those "A" players that you seek.
 An "A" player, according Brad Smart, author of Topgrading is someone in the top 10% of the available talent pool who is willing to accept your specific offer.
 Keep in mind that the cost of a bad hire is 15 times his or her annual salary, according to Smart, so it is critically important to get the selection process right the first time.